-5.3.
-Removing of Transparent Regions
+5.3 Removing of Transparent Regions

-We have two structures, a quantized binary histogram and a granular octree, to find the rays-volume intersections up to the resolution of the granular octree (figure 4c).
-The bricked geometry of the volume and the octrees within the bricks are converted to a polygonal structure and rendered into a z-buffer.
-Basically we traverse through the brick list and determine which brick has visible data and needs to be evaluated for rays-volume intersection.
-The evaluation is performed by quantized binary histograms in case of pre-classification or min-max encodings in case of post-classification.
+We have two structures, a quantized binary histogram and a granular octree, to find the rays-volume intersections up to the resolution of the granular octree (Figure 3c).
+The bricked geometry of the volume and the octrees within the bricks are converted to a polygonal structure and rendered into a z-buffer [17].
+Basically we traverse through the brick list and determine which brick has visible data and needs to be evaluated for rays-volume intersection [3].
+The evaluation is performed by quantized binary histograms in case of preclassification or min-max encodings in case of post-classification.
 The octree of those bricks is evaluated and the sub-bricks which contain visible data are rendered.
 This rays-volume intersection computation by rendering requires the granular resolution of the octree.
-Otherwise the number of polygons would exceed the rendering performance of commodity graphics hardware.
+With more than three octree levels the number of polygons would exceed the rendering performance of commodity graphics hardware.

-Figure 6: (a) Octree classification scheme for an individual brick.
-Sizes - Brick: 32x32x32, Level 0 node: 16x16x16, Level 1 node: 8x8x8, and Level 2 node: 4x4x4. (b) Brick projection template.
+Figure 5: (a) Octree classification scheme for an individual brick.
+Transparent bricks are white, opaque bricks are blue and inhomogeneous bricks, partially transparent and partially opaque, are blue striped. , (b) Brick projection template.

-Utilizing OpenGL for rendering provides high performance and high accuracy; however, if the approach is used as and integrated module it requires off-screen rendering.
+Utilizing OpenGL for rendering provides high performance and high accuracy; however, if the approach is used as an integrated module it requires off-screen rendering.
 This is available in OpenGL by PBuffers.
 Unfortunately, this feature is not available on every graphics card.
 Furthermore the rendering requires a huge amount of graphic cards memory.
 Considering a 1024x1024 image, the needed buffer is already 8 MB.
-Most of the more advanced medical visualization systems support high-resolution dual-displays.
+Most of the more advanced medical visualization systems support high-resolution dualdisplays.
 This feature normally utilizes all the available graphics card memory.
-There is no space left for graphics hardware accelerated offscreen rendering.
+There is no space left for graphics hardware accelerated off-screen rendering.
 Due to this reason, we also developed the rendering in software.
-This can be done very efficient, if the simple polygonal structure of the bricked octree layout is exploited.
+This can be done very efficiently, if the simple polygonal structure of the bricked octree layout is exploited.
 Since every brick is of the same structure, one can use template based projection of the octree.
-Similar work has be done by Srinivasan et al [SFH97].
-The main idea is to project just one brick per viewing direction for each octree level as shown in figure 6b.
+Similar work has be done by Srinivasan et al. [18].
+The main idea is to project just one brick per viewing direction for each octree level as shown in Figure 5b.
 This projection is used as a template for all other bricks of the same level.
 Any other brick of the same level has the same projection footprint and is obtained by translation.
-The projected footprint actually consist of z-values, since we are interested in the z-buffer footprint of the octree.
+The projected footprint actually consists of z-values, since we are interested in the z-buffer footprint of the octree.
 All possible entry bricks are rendered in a front-to-back order by using the projected z-value template.
 The resulting z-buffer footprint of the octree is then used to determine the rays-volume intersections.
 This is as fast as the OpenGL implementation, since the costly projection itself has to be done only for one brick per viewing direction.

-Furthermore no costly OpenGL glReadBuffer() instruction is involved and the resulting z-buffer contains directly the z-components of the ray starting-positions.
+Furthermore no costly OpenGL glReadPixels() instruction is involved and the resulting z-buffer directly contains the z-components of the ray starting-positions.

-5.4.
-Cell Invisibility Cache: Skipping of Transparent Regions
+5.4 Cell Invisibility Cache: Skipping of Transparent Regions